Konamiman/NestorMSX/BuiltInPluginsReference.md

 # NestorMSX built-in plugins reference #

-You can get a grasp how how the plugins work by looking at the `machine.config` files, but here is the reference of all the available built-in plugins and the configuration options for them.
-The built-in plugins reside in the `NestorMSX.BuiltInPlugins.dll` file in the `plugins` directory.
+You can get a grasp how how the NestorMSX plugin configuration work by looking at the bundled `machine.config` files, but here is the reference of all the available built-in plugins and the configuration options for them.
+All the built-in plugins reside in the `NestorMSX.BuiltInPlugins.dll` file in the `plugins` directory.

 Remember that you can disable any plugin by adding `"active": false` to its configuration, and that plugins are configured at either the `"plugins"` section in the _NestorMSX.config_ and _machine.config_ files, or at the `"slots"` section in the _machine.config_ files.